dtPaTh/AzFuncOpenTelemetryDemo/README.md

 While the .NET framework provides a broad set of [auto-instrumentation](https://github.com/open-telemetry/opentelemetry-dotnet) for e.g. Sqlclient or Asp.Net Core - due to the current limitations developers need to take care of instrumentation and context-propagation.

+An alternative auto-instrumentation library (Dynatrace.OpenTelemetry.Instrumentation) is provided to demonstrate how to reduce boilerplate code for replace missing instrumentation using e.g. httpclient.

-A minimum instrumentation is applied by creatig root-spans within every function and passing the trace-context where needed (e.g. incoming/outgoing http calls).
+A minimum custom instrumentation is applied by creatig root-spans within every function and passing the trace-context where needed (e.g. incoming http-calls or queue messages).

 # Sending traces to Dynatrace
 Dynatrace supports ingestion of traces using the OTLP/HTTP format.
 To ingest traces exported from instrumented application using the OTLP/GRPC, you have to use an OpenTelemetry colllector.